Eigenfunctions localised on a defect in high-contrast random media: Main results

-where the square root is due to the authors accounting for boundary layer effects brought about by the defect.
-In the current paper, we are unable to formulate a similar estimate, because a quantitative theory for the homogenisation corrector and other mathematical quantities appearing in \eqref{lemma bilinear form equation 2} in the high-contrast stochastic setting is not yet available.
-This notwithstanding, as soon as one is able to quantitatively describe the convergence of the objects on the right-hand side of \eqref{new proof main theorem 1 temp 3}, the latter provides a starting point for the analysis of rate of convergence for the approximate eigenfunctions. \end{remark}
+and a similar statement with $\e^{1/2}$ convergence in $L^2$-norm can be formulated for the corresponding eigenfunctions, see \cite[Theorem 7.1]{KS} for details.
+In the current paper, we are unable to formulate similar results, because a quantitative theory for the homogenisation corrector and other mathematical quantities appearing in \eqref{lemma bilinear form equation 2} in the high-contrast stochastic setting is not yet available.
+This notwithstanding, as soon as one is able to quantitatively describe the convergence of the objects on the right-hand side of \eqref{new proof main theorem 1 temp 3}, the latter provides a starting point for the analysis of rate of convergence for the eigenvalues and eigenfunctions. \end{remark}

-\begin{remark} An explicit example was constructed in \cite{KS} in the case of the defect being a ball, $S_2 = B_R(0)$, and under the assumption of isotropy of the matrix homogenised coefficients $A_1^{\rm hom}$, i.e. $A_1^{\rm hom} = a_1^{\rm hom} {\rm Id}$.
+\begin{remark} An explicit example was constructed in \cite{KS} in the case of the defect being a ball, $\mathcal{D}= B_R(0)$, and under the assumption of isotropy of the matrix homogenised coefficients $A_1^{\rm hom}$, i.e. $A_1^{\rm hom} = a_1^{\rm hom} {\rm Id}$.
 The example shows that by changing the radius of the ball one can induce localised modes for $\A^\mathrm{hom}$ anywhere in the gaps of its essential spectrum.
 Note that the assumption of isotropy of $A_1^{\rm hom}$ is more natural in the stochastic setting.
-Indeed, it is not difficult to see that whenever the probability space $(\Omega,\mathcal F, P)$ and the dynamical system $T_x$ are stationary under the rotations in $\R^d$, the matrix of homogenised coefficients $A_1^{\rm hom}$ is isotropic. \end{remark} \
+Indeed, it is not difficult to see that whenever the probability space $(\Omega,\mathcal F, P)$ and the dynamical system $(T_y)_{y\in \R^d}$ are stationary under the rotations in $\R^d$, the matrix of homogenised coefficients $A_1^{\rm hom}$ is isotropic.
+Hence, the argument of \cite{KS} is applicable in the stochastic setting, thus providing an example of $\A^\mathrm{hom}$ with eigenvalues in the gaps of the essential spectrum. \end{remark} \

 Our paper is structured as follows.

 Section~\ref{Proof of main theorem 1} is concerned with the proof of our first main result, Theorem~\ref{main theorem 1}.
 A series of lemmata leads up to the key technical estimate \eqref{lemma bilinear form equation 1}, which constitutes the central ingredient of the proof.